 The Origins of the Blog?

-Blogs, as we know them today, were born from online forum software.
-In the 1990’s Internet forum software companies such as WebExstarted to develop running conversation threads through online software.
-As the forums grew larger, these threads of conversations where then organised and connected through topical connections.
-They were then sorted via an online, metaphorical cork board.
+Blogs, as we know them today, were born from an online forum software.
+In the 1990s Internet forum software companies such as WebEx started to develop running conversation threads through online software.
+As the forums grew larger, these threads of conversations were then organised and connected through topical connections.
+They were then sorted via an online, metaphorical corkboard.

-According to Rebecca Blood from the long standing blog Rebecca’s Pocket, these threads slowly developed into online diaries around 1994.
-Justin Hall is credited as begin one of the first bloggers, beginning his blog Justin’s Links from the Underground, in 1994.
-Hall blogged for 11 years during his years at Swarthmore College and over time the blog begun to focus heavily on the intimate details of his life.
+According to Rebecca Blood from the long-standing blog Rebecca’s Pocket, these threads slowly developed into online diaries around 1994.
+Justin Hall is credited as being one of the first bloggers, beginning his blog Justin’s Links from the Underground, in 1994.
+Hall blogged for 11 years during his years at Swarthmore College and over time the blog began to focus heavily on the intimate details of his life.

-The growth of blogs in the late 1990’s coincided with developments in Web publishing tools that were allowed more non-technical users to post content onto their own blogs.
-Since this point, a knowledge and literacy of HTML and FTP was necessary to publish content.
+The growth of blogs in the late 1990s coincided with developments in Web publishing tools that were allowed more non-technical users to post content onto their own blogs.
+Since this point, the knowledge and literacy of HTML and FTP was necessary to publish content.
 In August 1999 Evan Williams and Meg Hourihan launched Blogger[dot]com, a free blog hosting Content Management System.